Greg Humphreys

 Greg Humphreys is an American singer, guitarist and songwriter based in New York City who performs solo and as bandleader of Dillon Fence, Hobex and The Greg Humphreys Electric Trio.

 Early life

 Greg was born and raised in Winston-Salem, North Carolina.
 His mother was an art teacher and his attorney father was a folk musician, spurring Greg's own artistic creativity from a very early age.
-In high school, Greg and his classmate, Chris Goode, formed a band called "Trash" that eventually evolved into Dillon Fence.
+While a student at Richard J. Reynolds High School, Greg and his classmate, Chris Goode, formed a band called "Trash" that eventually evolved into Dillon Fence.